 The reserves for unpaid losses and loss adjustment expenses are the largest and most complex estimate in our consolidated balance sheet.
-The reserves for unpaid losses and loss adjustment expenses represent our estimated ultimate cost of all unreported and reported but unpaid insured claims and the cost to adjust these losses that have occurred as of or before the balance sheet date.
+The reserves for unpaid losses and loss adjustment expenses represent our estimated ultimate cost of all unreported and reported but unpaid insured claims and the cost to adjust these losses that have occurred as of or before the consolidated balance sheet date.
 As a relatively new company, our historical loss experience is limited.
 We estimate the reserves using individual case-basis valuations of reported claims and statistical analyses.
 Those estimates are based on our historical information, industry information and our estimates of future trends in variable factors such as loss severity, loss frequency and other factors such as inflation.
 We regularly review our estimates and adjust them as necessary as experience develops or as new information becomes known to us.
 Such adjustments are included in current operations.
 Additionally, during the loss settlement period, it often becomes necessary to refine and adjust the estimates of liability on a claim either upward or downward.
 Even after such adjustments, ultimate liability may exceed or be less than the revised estimates.
 Accordingly, the ultimate settlement of losses and the related loss adjustment expenses may vary significantly from the estimate included in our consolidated financial statements.

 We categorize our reserves for unpaid losses and loss adjustment expenses into two types: case reserves and reserves for incurred but not reported losses ("IBNR").
-Our gross reserves for losses and loss adjustment expenses at December 31, 2019 were \$460.1 million, and of this amount, 82.2% related to IBNR.
-Our reserves for losses and loss adjustment expenses, net of reinsurance, at December 31, 2019 were \$390.3 million, and of this amount, 83.2% related to IBNR.
-A 5% change in net IBNR reserves at December 31, 2019 would equate to an \$16.2 million change in the reserve for losses and loss adjustment expenses at such date, as well as \$12.8 million change in net income, a 3.2% change in stockholders' equity and a 3.2% change in tangible equity, in each case at or for the year ended December 31, 2019.
+Our gross reserves for losses and loss adjustment expenses at December 31, 2020 were \$636.0 million, and of this amount, 84.2% related to IBNR.
+Our reserves for losses and loss adjustment expenses, net of reinsurance, at December 31, 2020 were \$552.3 million, and of this amount, 84.9% related to IBNR.
+A 5% change in net IBNR reserves at December 31, 2020 would equate to an \$23.4 million change in the reserve for losses and loss adjustment expenses at such date, as well as \$18.5 million change in net income, a 3.2% change in both stockholders' equity and tangible stockholders' equity, in each case at or for the year ended December 31, 2020.

-The following tables summarize our reserves for unpaid losses and loss adjustment expenses, on a gross basis and net of reinsurance, at December 31, 2019 and 2018:
+The following tables summarize our reserves for unpaid losses and loss adjustment expenses, on a gross basis and net of reinsurance, at December 31, 2020 and 2019: